pollinico/TopOpt_jl/README.md

 </ul>

- Extensions and improvements are welcome and strongly encouraged!
+ Extensions and improvements are welcome and strongly encouraged :smiley:

 If you have used the topology optimization Julia code provided in this repository in your research work, or find it useful in any way, please consider to cite: